juergenweb/FrontendForms/README.md

 echo $field->render();
 ```

-### Special Methods for input fields
+### Special Methods for special input fields
-These methods can only be used on certain input fields.
+These methods can only be used on certain input fields and not at all.

 #### alignVertical() - set the alignment for checkboxes and radio buttons
 This is only a method for multiple checkboxes and radio buttons to align them vertical instead of horizontal (default).